Beta movement: History

 Observations of apparent motion through quick succession of images go back to the 19th century.
 In 1833, Joseph Plateau introduced what became known as the phenakistiscope, an early animation device based on a stroboscopic effect.
-It was often assumed that the animation effect was due to persistence of vision in the form of afterimages on the retina or a mental process that filled in the intervals between the images.
+The principle of this "philosophical toy" would inspire the development of cinematography at the end of the century.
+Most authors who have since described the illusion of seeing motion in the fast succession of stationary images, maintained that the effect is due to persistence of vision, either in the form of afterimages on the retina or with a mental process filling in the intervals between the images.

 In 1875, Sigmund Exner showed that, under the right conditions, people will see two quick, spatially separated but stationary electrical sparks as a single light moving from place to place, while quicker flashes were interpreted as motion between two stationary lights.
 Exner argued that the impression of the moving light was a perception (from a mental process) and the motion between the stationary lights as pure sense.

-In 1912, Max Wertheimer wrote an influential article that would lead to the foundation of Gestalt psychology.
+In 1912, Max Wertheimer published an influential study that would lead to the foundation of Gestalt psychology.
 In the discussed experiments, he asked test subjects what they saw when viewing successive tachistoscope projections of two similar shapes at two alternating locations on a screen.
 The results differed depending on the frequency of the flashes of the tachistoscope.
 At low frequencies, successive appearances of similar figures at different spots were perceived.
 At medium frequencies, it seemed like one figure moved from one position to the following position, regarded as "optimale Bewegung" (optimal motion) by Wertheimer.
 No shape was seen in between the two locations.
 At higher speeds, when test subjects believed to see both of the fast blinking figures more or less simultaneously, a moving objectless phenomenon was seen between and around the projected figures.
 Wertheimer used the Greek letter φ (phi) to designate illusions of motion and thought of the high-frequency objectless illusion as a "pure phi phenomenon", which he supposed was a more direct sensory experience of motion.
 Wertheimer's work became famous due to his demonstrations of the phi phenomenon, while the optimal motion illusion was regarded as the phenomenon well-known from movies.

-In 1913, Friedrich Kenkel defined different types of the motion illusions found in the experiments of Wertheimer and subsequent experiments by Kurt Koffka (who had been one of Wertheimer's test subjects).
-Kenkel, a co-worker of Koffka, gave the optimal illusion of motion (with the appearance of one figure moving from one place to the next) the designation "β-Bewegung" (beta movement).
+In 1913, Friedrich Kenkel, a co-worker of Kurt Koffka (one of Wertheimer's test subjects), compared the motion illusion of the successive projections of figures that are actually different in size –which he dubbed "β-Bewegung" (beta movement)– with that of figures with apparent differences in size, like those of the Müller-Lyer illusion –which he dubbed "α-Bewegung" (alpha movement).
+Kenkel pointed out that Wertheimer had already proven how β-Bewegungen give an intense and real sense of motion, which can even surpass the observation of real moving objects in clarity.
+He found that α-Bewegungen were as convincing as β-Bewegungen.
+Kenkel's distinction between the variations has hardly been remembered, but his term "beta movement" became associated with the type of motion illusion that Wertheimer had considered optimal.